 For starters, Learning Ally is an accredited website for audio learners.
 It comes highly recommended from the Oak Park Public Schools to serve students who have reading needs, especially in the areas of fluency and comprehension.
 Members are able to download hundreds audiobooks from their listening library that serve to supplement novels that students are required to read in school. http://learningally.org

-Second, for middle and upper school students who need practice with a math specific concept, I would encourage you to explore the Khan Academy and Virtual Nerd websites.
+Then, for middle and upper school students who need practice with a math specific concept, I would encourage you to explore the Khan Academy and Virtual Nerd websites.
 In my view, these free, tutorial video do an excellent job explaining and/or reteaching a math skill to their audiences.
 There is literally a match to any concept under the sun. http://khanacademy.org & http://vitualnerd.com

-Lastly, if you and your student is looking for some engaging online math games, give Chinese Mathjong or Connect Four a try.
+Last, if you and your student is looking for some engaging online math games, give Chinese Mathjong or Connect Four a try.
 These interactive math games are a new twist on two of my old favorites that I played as a youngster. www.shodor.org/interactivate/activities/arithmeticfour is the web address for Connect Four and www.mathjong.com is the web address for Mathjong.

-Please find the time to sit down with your student and give these websites a try.
-It is my hope that you will be delighted with your search your student’s skills will be strengthened.
+I would encourage you to find the time and give these activities and websites a whirl with your child.
+It is my hope that you will be thrilled with my recommendations and your child’s skills will be strengthened this academic school year.

 Remember to find the positive in any situation.